imt-mobisyst/pkg-multibot/docs/simulation.md

 In this README you'll see all the commands needed to run all the demos.

-For each solution, there are 3 working demos *(with different complexity levels)*:
+For each solution, multiple demos are implemented.
+There are 3 type of demos *(with different complexity levels)*:
-- A very simple **talker/listener** example (except for the namespacing)
+1. A very simple **talker/listener** example (except for the namespacing)
-- Multiple turtlesims running in parallel : you can place a `goal_pose` in Rviz and one of the robots will be assigned to it
+2. Multiple turtlesims running in parallel : you can place a `goal_pose` in Rviz and one of the robots will be assigned to it
-- One with the stage simulator, with 3 robots in a warehouse environment.
+3. One with the stage simulator, with 3 robots in a warehouse environment.
 It perfectly illustrates the scenario explained [here](../README.md#1-scenario) :
     - when you add a `clicked_point` in Rviz, packages start to spawn at specific places in the map, and the robots coordinate to bring the packages to the correct deposit spot depending on their color.